home-assistant/addons/ssh/README.md

-# Hass.io Core Add-on: SSH server
+# Home Assistant Add-on: SSH server

-Allow logging in remotely to Hass.io using SSH.
+Allow logging in remotely to Home Assistant using SSH.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

 ## About

-Setting up an SSH server allows access to your Hass.io folders with any SSH client.
-It also includes a command-line tool to access the Hass.io API.
+Setting up an SSH server allows access to your Home Assistant folders with any SSH client.
+It also includes a command-line tool to access the Home Assistant API.

 Try it out using: